paulie-o74/-dale-watts-/README.md

 | Footer - social media links | On any page scroll down to the footer | Find the links to the social media accounts | Works as expected |

-2. As a first time user, .
+2. As a first time user, I want to be able to navigate quickly to a short quiz to test my knowledge

 | **Feature** | **Action** | **Expected Result** | **Actual Result** |